rserban/sundials/test/README.md

 MPIFC     = MPI Fortran
 MPIEXEC   = executable for launching MPI runs

-BLAUSSTATUS = ON or OFF
+BLASSTATUS = ON or OFF
 BLASLIBS   = full path to BLAS library

 LAPACKSTATUS = ON or OFF
 LAPACKLIBS   = full path to LAPACK library